ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 ```

-2. **Extension Number:** You would need the extension number of the agent whose call you want to   monitor.
+2. **extensionNumber:** You would need the extension number of the agent whose call you want to   monitor.
 In the example case shown here, it s 108 (Agent Extension).

 Note: In future we shall also support extensionId.